Doheny State Beach: Recreational uses

 The beach covers an area of 62 acre and includes a day use surfing beach at the northern end, as well as campgrounds in its southern area.
 The beach is one of California's most popular camping grounds and attracts over 850,000 people per year.
 The beach has tide pools and a visitor center with several aquariums.

-Animal and plant life
+Ecology

 The beach is home to several types of marine life, such as abalone, anemone, several types of sea bass, crabs, the common dolphin, harbor seal, kelp, California moray, sea urchin, octopus, stingrays, several varieties of sharks (including the Great White), as well as many other marine life.
 Several types of birds also live at the beach such as brown pelican, great blue heron, snowy egret, and several other species.